HTML Input Pattern Attribute to Validate Non-Latin International Characters

 For example the slash had to be escaped in [\/-9] so / could be first char in the range.

-• A “double quoted” pattern, could not contain an internal raw ” quote.
+• Double nor single quotes could be escaped, therefore a “double quoted” pattern, could not contain an internal raw ” quote.
 The same applied to ‘ apostrophe in a ‘single quoted’ pattern.
 Such characters within the pattern needed to be defined by their hex digit form.
 For example, quote ” d34 could be specified by “\x22“.
 Note however, If stored in a string variable, as in PHP, the backslash needed to be escaped as in “\\x22“.

 Here is an example of a pattern from PHP to HTML5 pattern:$pat = "[^\\x22\(\),.:;<>@\[\\\\\]]+"; # in php